905-864-6888 Milton, Ontario

 In Lethbridge, you can purchase a house at an average price of around $345,000.

 Interestingly, southern Alberta depends on Lethbridge as its centre of industry.
+The city offers several business opportunities to its residents, especially in retail, health, education, and hospitality.

 Lethbridge offers several business opportunities to its residents, especially in retail, health, education, and hospitality.